What is a transvaginal ultrasound? Transvaginal ultrasound is an examination of the female pelvis. It helps to see if there…Read more

-Relative contraindications include patients who exceed the weight limit for the SPECT or CT scanner table (this varies depending on the machine but usually at least 150 kilograms).
+Relative contraindications include patients who exceed the weight limit for the SPECT or CT scanner table (this varies depending on the machine, but usually at least 150 kg).
 It is best to check with the technologist staff at your nuclear medicine department first.
-Patients must be capable of voluntarily staying still.
+Patients must be capable of voluntarily staying still, usually between 20 and 40 minutes.

 There are no adverse effects of a SPECT-CT scan.

-To enable accurate image fusion, patients must be able to stay still for the duration of the imaging (usually 30-40 minutes).
-Risks from the additional radiation required from the low dose CT scan are very minimal, notably the dosage using standard low dose CT technique is around 20-25% that of a comparable standard radiology diagnostic CT scan.
+Risks from the additional radiation required from the low-dose CT scan are very minimal, notably the dosage using the standard low-dose CT technique is approximately 20–25% that of a comparable standard radiology diagnostic CT scan.

 RANZCR® is not aware that any person intends to act or rely upon the opinions, advices or information contained in this publication or of the manner in which it might be possible to do so.
 It issues no invitation to any person to act or rely upon such opinions, advices or information or any of them and it accepts no responsibility for any of them.